 Each trip is rated beginner, intermediate, or advanced.
 These are subjective ratings that portray the physical demand and technical challenge of each trip.
 River trips also have a class rating according to the difficulty of their toughest rapid.
 Class II trips consist of flatwater and gentle waves.
 Class III rated trips include moderate waves and obstructions (rock, gravel bars etc.) in the river.
 Class IV rivers have bigger and faster water than Class III.
 Trips rated Class V are the most difficult with large waves, powerful currents, and unpredictable hazards.

 Yes, our trips make wonderful family vacations.
 Holiday offers trips for children as young as five years old and our trip consultants can help you find the trip that is right for your family.
-On trips with children, our guides take along the "Kid Kit”, a box full of fun and engaging activities for kids of all ages.
+On trips with children, our guides may take along our “Kids Kit”, a box full of fun with engaging activities.

 There are many activities that are directed toward children.
 Our guides are experts in the history of the area with great stories of outlaws and explorers that seem to catch children’s attention.
-They also have a "Kid Kit” with a variety of activities for kids.
+They may also have a “Kids Kit” with a variety of activities for children.
 At camp, volleyball nets can be set up along with other camp games.
 Along the rivers, sandy beaches are a stage for many activities from building sand castles to mud creations.
-Hikes are also very exciting and entertaining for children of all ages—they will see things that were created many years ago by early Indian inhabitants or, more recently, by western explorers.
-Water fights always seem to erupt when children are around.
+Hikes are also very exciting and entertaining for children of all ages—they will see things that were created many years ago by early Indian inhabitants, or more recently by western explorers.
+Water fights always seem to erupt when children are around too.